apurba-ram/minueditor/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Marx

+Marx Editor was created in the memory of late Karl Heinrich Marx (1818 - 1883).
+This is a small tribute to honour his writings including the legendary book "The Communist Manifesto"

+## Usage

+Add the package as a dependency to your project using:

+    npm i marx-editor

+Add the module to your app.module imports:

+   import { MarxEditorModule } from 'marx-editor';
+    ...

+    @NgModule({
+        imports: [ MarxEditorModule ],
+        ...
+    })